Habit: Will and intention

 A key factor in distinguishing a bad habit from an addiction or mental disease is willpower.
 If a person can easily control the behavior, then it is a habit.
 Implementation intentions can override the negative effect of bad habits, but seem to act by temporarily subduing rather than eliminating those habits.

 Elimination

 Many techniques exist for removing established bad habits, for example withdrawal of reinforcers: identifying and removing factors that trigger and reinforce the habit.
 The basal ganglia appears to remember the context that triggers a habit, and can revive habits if triggers reappear.
+Even after a habit appears to be eliminated, it may re-emerge when environmental cues are reintroduced, a phenomenon known as habit renewal.
 Habit elimination becomes more difficult with age because repetitions reinforce habits cumulatively over the lifespan.
 According to Charles Duhigg, there is a loop that includes a cue, routine, and reward for every habit.
 An example of a habit loop is: TV program ends (cue), go to the fridge (routine), eat a snack (reward).
 The key to changing habits is to identify the cue and modify routine and reward.